BekyH/companyManagment/README.md

-this is simple company managment built using vue and vuetify and the backend is a loopback api which is located at https://github.com/BekyH/companymanagmentbackend
+this is the user part of simple company managment built using vue and vuetify and the admin part is located at https://github.com/BekyH/admincompnaymanagment  the backend is a loopback api which is located at https://github.com/BekyH/companymanagmentbackend

 ## Project setup
 ```